TinyCircuits/TinyCircuits-Wireling-Arduino_Shield-AST2002/README.md

-# TinyCircuits Whisker Arduino Shield AST2002
+# TinyCircuits Wireling Arduino Shield AST2002
 # AST2002 Rev2

 The design files are located under design_files/ for the TinyCircuits AST2002 Rev 2 PCB.
-This is a Standard Arduino Shield that allows Standard Arduino users to connect up to 4 Whiskers to their Arduino projects.
+This is a Standard Arduino Shield that allows Standard Arduino users to connect up to 4 Wirelings to their Arduino projects.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.